|View Other Itineraries:|

 |Tiger Beach (7 & 10 night)|

 Hesperes: A shallow wreck covered with schools of Jacks, Snappers, lots of Angelfish, Eels, Groupers, sometimes Cobia, Nurse Sharks and Turtles.
-Also know as the Stingray Wreck because of the number of Stingrays you can see in the sandy areas around the wreck.
+Also known as the Stingray Wreck because of the number of Stingrays you can see in the sandy areas around the wreck.

 The Strip: A long strip of coral reef siting in about 45 feet of water.
 Schooling Fish, Crabs, Eels and at night usually several Green or Hawksbill Turtles.